 Packington Post is a bi-monthly printed magazine.
 It and this website come from the volunteer Packington Communications Group PCG of people from in and around the village.
 To get in touch, click here to email PCG.

 Packington is a rural village in Leicestershire, central England.
 There were ten households listed in the Domesday Book of 1086.
-We think there are about 320 now.
+We think there are about 400 now, because that’s how many copies of Packington Post we hand-deliver, one to EVERY village dwelling.

 Our iconic Packington Roundhouse stands at the North approach of our village